Faculty

 General Surgery, Trauma/Surgical Critical Care

 After obtaining his Bachelor of Science in Microbiology from Texas A&M University, Dr. Tyroch earned his Doctorate of Medicine at the University of Texas Health Science Center at Houston McGovern Medical School in Houston, Texas.
 He is a graduate of the Phoenix Integrated Surgical Residency Program in Phoenix, Arizona.
-He has also furthered his surgical education with fellowships in trauma and surgical critical care at the University of California, San Francisco Fresno Medical Education Program in Fresno, California.
+He has also furthered his surgical education with a fellowship in trauma and surgical critical care at the University of California, San Francisco Fresno Medical Education Program in Fresno, California.

 Dr. Tyroch is board certified in general surgery and surgical critical care.
-He is a member in the American College of Surgeons, American Association for the Surgery of Trauma, Society of Critical Care Medicine, Texas Surgical Society, Southwestern Surgical Congress, American Trauma Society, Pan-American Trauma Society, Pediatric Trauma Society, Western Surgical Association, Association for Academic Surgery, Association for Surgical Education, Society of Surgical Chairs, American Burn Association, ACS-South Texas Chapter, Texas Medical Association and El Paso County Medical Society.
+He is a member in the American College of Surgeons, American Association for the Surgery of Trauma, Society of Critical Care Medicine, Texas Surgical Society, Southwestern Surgical Congress, American Trauma Society, Pan-American Trauma Society, Pediatric Trauma Society, Western Surgical Association, Association for Academic Surgery, Association for Surgical Education, Society of Surgical Chairs, ACS-South Texas Chapter, Texas Medical Association and El Paso County Medical Society.

 Brian Richard Davis, M.D., is the general surgery residency program director and director